-although Council shows an operating surplus on our comprehensive revenue and expenditure statement, the prudence balanced budget prudence measure excludes revenue which is used to fund capital expenditure such as development and financial contributions and revenue which is non-cash such as vested assets and derivative gains.
+Although Council shows an operating surplus on our comprehensive revenue and expenditure statement, the balanced budget prudence measure excludes revenue which is used to fund capital expenditure such as development and financial contributions and revenue which is non-cash such as vested assets and derivative gains.
 The Council meets the balanced budget benchmark if its planned revenue equals or is greater than its planned operating expenses.

-For years two and three our revenue (when excluding the items above) is less than our operating expenses..
-We are increasing our levels of service and spending more money on renewing and upgrading assets and have instead utilized debt in the short term.
+For years two and three we're proposing to not balance our budget.
+We are increasing our levels of service and spending more money on renewing and upgrading assets and have instead utilised debt in the short term.
 We've done this to avoid increasing rates any further as this would be unaffordable for our community.